-The UK ARC Node is centrally located at the University of Manchester, Jodrell Bank Centre for Astrophysics, conveniently placed for all national and international transport links and high-speed internet connectivity.
+The UK ARC Node is centrally located at the University of Manchester, Jodrell Bank Centre for Astrophysics, conveniently placed for all national and international transport links and highspeed internet connectivity.
 Five ARC staff (plus IT and administrative support) divide their time between face-to-face user support and related research and development.
 Facilities for visiting astronomers include a large, dedicated room with ample desk space and powerful computers, which can also be used for small meetings and tutorials.
 Absolute beginners or experts are welcome and resources can be made available by arrangement for teams working on ALMA projects with demanding computational and skills requirements.

-Visit the UK ARC node at http://www.alma.ac.uk
+Visit the UK ARC node at http://almadev.jb.man.ac.uk/